webites/Render/README.md

 Set url file or files from CDN for example.
 You can take it string or array, but must to be network files.

+## Not working ?

+Check your namespaces and use syntax in files and check again.
+You can check package.json too and run `composer update`